jcourtois/ac-chef-tutorial/README.md

 kitchen converge
 ```
 ### SSH into box
-kitchen login
- Check the ruby version
+Login to the instance and check the ruby version:

 On the vagrant machine run `ruby -v`.
 The command should print `2.1.1` to the console.
 If you were unsuccessful, keep updating your recipe and converging until it works!

 Now, that we have ruby installed let's try running the app
 ```sh
 cd /minions/lib
 ruby run_app.rb